wurstbroteater/HomeTemp/readme.md

 ## Start Instructions

 The following sections provide information and tips for starting the related services and dependencies.

-### Start pigpio Deamon

-For retrieving the temperatue values, we (indirectly) use `gpiozero` to communicate with GPIO pins (e.g., on the raspberry pi).
-This packages displays warnings when its used for the first time after start.
-To decrease the warning messages, we can start the deamon with:
-`sudo pigpiod`
-However, this does not remove all warning messages, it just decreases their amount and in terms of accuricy or reliability of data retrieval, we didn't observ any issues.

 ### Start Docker Container